-There is always a lot going on at the top museums in Paris and this year is no exception, so let's a calendar of the top Paris museum exhibitions for 2018-19.
-It's an exciting lineup at musées in every corner of Paris — the Louvre, Musée d'Orsay, Centre Pompidou, Quai Branley, Petit Palais, and even the Picasso Museum.
+There is always a lot going on at the top museums in Paris and this year is no exception, so let's take a look at the calendar of the top Paris museum exhibitions for 2018, 2019. and even into 2020.
+It's an exciting lineup at musées in every corner of Paris — the Louvre, Musée d'Orsay, Centre Pompidou, Quai Branly, Petit Palais, and even the Picasso Museum.

 When the most popular museum in the world announces its new exhibitions art lovers sit up and pay attention.
-2018-19 looks to be another good season at the Louvre with dynamic art exhibitions that will draw crowds.
+2019 will be another good season at the Louvre with dynamic art exhibitions that draw art lovers from around the globe.